Zelensky says Blinken and Austin will visit Ukraine on Sunday - KESQ

 Zelensky also said, “We will be expecting, when the security will allow, the President of the United States to come and to talk to us.”

+Biden, who has previously suggested he wants to go to Ukraine, said earlier this month that he was working with his team to determine whether he should dispatch a senior member of his administration to the country.

+The White House and State Department declined to comment Saturday on Blinken and Austin’s potential trip to Ukraine.

-CNN has reached out to the US Department of Defense and Department of State for comment.
+CNN has reached out to the US Department of Defense for comment.

+Biden announced Thursday that the US will send an additional $800 million in military assistance to Ukraine as the Russian invasion soon enters its third month in what US officials warn could be a potentially bloody new phase.

 The-CNN-Wire